Home » Classic Shrimp Scampi

 How To Make Shrimp Scampi

-3. Add the garlic cloves and thyme sprigs when hot and cook for 1 minute.
+Add the garlic cloves and thyme sprigs when hot and cook for 1 minute.

-4. Add the shrimp in one layer and cook for 1 minute, then flip the shrimp and cook for an additional minute or until they just start to turn pink.
-They’ll finish cooking in the sauce.
+Add the shrimp in a single layer.
+Cook for about 1 minute, then flip them using a fish spatula, which slides easily under the shrimp without tearing them.
+Cook for another minute, just until they start to turn pink.
+They will finish cooking later in the sauce.
+Transfer the shrimp to a plate and set aside.

 Chef Jenn’s Tips